bcgov/ols-router/rpng-2.0-release-notes.md

    * gdf - global distortion field; applies friction factors to road segments by ITN road class; this makes major roads more attractive than minor ones
    * ldf - local distortion field; applies friction factors to specific road segments to make specific truck routes more attractive than others

+6. The disable parameter is now deprecated.
+Use the enable parameter instead.

+## Route Planner 2.0
 1. Route Planner 2.0 is backward compatible with Route Planner 1.x .

 2. Use the new *departure* parameter to specify departure date and time as in 2019-02-28T11:36:00-08:00